What are Onions?

 How to Harvest and Store Onions

 As your onion bulbs grow, they will begin to push their way up out of the soil.
 Do not try to push them back in or cover them up.
 They are fine.
 Don’t harvest them yet.
 They aren’t ready.

 If you notice that some of your plants are sending up flower stalks, cut them off.
 You don’t want your plants to waste energy in blooming and producing seed.
 You want them to concentrate on making bulbs.

 Onions are ready to harvest when their foliage turns brown and falls over.
 Carefully dig them up and then lay them in a warm airy location to cure.
 Brush off as much dirt as you can but don’t remove the outer paper layers.
 As they dry, the roots will shrivel and the foliage close to the bulb will dry out.
 This seals the bulbs and prevents rot so that they can stored.

-About 7 to 10 days after harvest, the roots and foliage should be completely dry and you cut off the roots and foliage or cut off the roots but leave the foliage so that you can braid your onions.
+About 7 to 10 days after harvest, the roots and foliage should be completely dry.
+You can cut off the roots and foliage or just cut off the roots but leave the foliage so that you can braid your onions.
 Store your harvest in a cool, dry place.
 Properly cured and stored onions will keep anywhere from four months to one year depending on the type of onion.

 © 2016 Caren White

 Thanks AudreyHowitt!
 I wrote it because I too am planning on planting onions in the spring.
 Thank you for reading and commenting.